addr2data/aws-certification-prep/README.rst

 Account Setup
 -------------
 If you follow along with this project.
-You will need to set up some account.
+You will need to set up some accounts.
 Here are the links.

 -  `Sign up for AWS account <https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/>`_
 -  `Sign up for certification account <https://aws.amazon.com/certification/certification-prep/>`_